 So again, what are you supposed to do?

-Here are 3 steps Better Content Archiving helps you bring Confluence back from the brink of chaos:
+Here are these 3 steps in details about how Better Content Archiving helps you bring Confluence back from the brink of chaos:

 1. Track page views

 Better Content Archiving displays a "status indicator" at the top of every page, so you know what’s going on with it.
 The number of views is a good indicator of how relevant is the content on a Confluence page.
 If the last time someone opened it was months ago, you can be rightfully suspicious about its relevancy.

 You can also set up a rule that is based on page views.
 For example: if a page hasn’t been viewed in 3 months, notify its owner and ask them to review it.

 The page status indicator gives you a quick picture about the content's health

 Think about Confluence spaces as the food in your fridge: depending on their different ingredients, they all have different expiry dates, after which their quality is questionable.
 Similarly, you can set expiry dates for Confluence content based on what information they contain.